My TBR Pile of Doom: A Celebration of Unread Books

 2017-06-11 21.38.07

 If someone was looking to move to India and asked me for books to understand the country, I can confidently say the Naipaul Trilogy would get the job done.
 It is about India as it IS, not as it is ineffectually and prosaically penned about in most books and articles about the country.
-It was after reading these three books that I understood Naipaul for the genius he is and the real history of my country that is never written about even today.
+It was after reading these three books that I understood both Naipaul for the genius he is and the real history of my country that is never written about even today.
 The other 2 are pending a read.

 2017-06-11 21.28.01